JackSzwergold/Writing/memories/Eating Spaghetti for Dinner with Health Nuts.md

-## Eating Spaghetti for Dinner with Health Nuts: The Young Boyfriend of the Old Hollywood Actress
+## Eating Spaghetti for Dinner with Health Nuts
+### The Young Boyfriend of the Old Hollywood Actress

 By Jack Szwergold